akshitac8/Generative_MLZSL/README.md

 1) To train and evaluate zero-shot learning model on full NUS-WIDE dataset, please run:
 ```
-sh scripts/run_nus_wide.sh or ./scripts/run_nus_wide.sh
+sh scripts/train_nus_wide.sh or ./scripts/train_nus_wide.sh

 ```
 ---
 ## Model Checkpoint

 We also include the checkpoint of the zero-shot generative model on NUS-WIDE for fast evaluation in `weights` folder.
-To reproduce paper, please run:
+Please download the pretrained weights according to the intructions within the folder.
+To reproduce results, please run:
 ```
 sh scripts/eval_nus_wide.sh or ./scripts/eval_nus_wide.sh